Tool to calculate the altitude (elevation) of a point on Earth from its coordinates (GPS point, latitude, longitude)

 GPS altitude is based on measurements made by satellites.
 Barometric altitude, on the other hand, is measured using an atmospheric pressure sensor built into some altimeters, which uses changes in pressure to estimate altitude.
 The two methods may provide slightly different results.

 dCode retains ownership of the "GPS Elevation" source code.
-Except explicit open source licence (indicated Creative Commons / free), the "GPS Elevation" algorithm, the applet or snippet (converter, solver, encryption / decryption, encoding / decoding, ciphering / deciphering, breaker, translator), or the "GPS Elevation" functions (calculate, convert, solve, decrypt / encrypt, decipher / cipher, decode / encode, translate) written in any informatic language (Python, Java, PHP, C#, Javascript, Matlab, etc.) and all data download, script, or API access for "GPS Elevation" are not public, same for offline use on PC, mobile, tablet, iPhone or Android app!
+Any algorithm for the "GPS Elevation" algorithm, applet or snippet or script (converter, solver, encryption / decryption, encoding / decoding, ciphering / deciphering, breaker, translator), or any "GPS Elevation" functions (calculate, convert, solve, decrypt / encrypt, decipher / cipher, decode / encode, translate) written in any informatic language (Python, Java, PHP, C#, Javascript, Matlab, etc.) or any database download or API access for "GPS Elevation" or any other element are not public (except explicit open source licence like Creative Commons).
+Same with the download for offline use on PC, mobile, tablet, iPhone or Android app.